virvw/mne-python/doc/manual/c_reference.rst

     reside in $SUBJECTS_DIR/$SUBJECT/bem.
 The former file contains only the BEM surface information while the latter files contain the geometry information precomputed with :ref:`mne_prepare_bem_model`,
-    see :ref:`CHDJFHEB`.
+    see :ref:`c_legacy_CHDJFHEB`.
 If precomputed geometry is not available, the linear collocation solution will be computed by mne_forward_solution .

 ``--origin <*x/mm*> : <*x/mm*> : <*z/mm*>``